Making Sense of Genesis 1 – Creation and Contentions With Modern Science

 The Genesis of Functionaries: Examining God’s Work on Days Four to Six

 Technically, the first three days form their own distinct act.
 During these opening “days,” God is setting the stage—creating structures, dividing light from darkness, separating land from sea, and shaping the environments that life will need.
-Then, starting on day four, the focus shifts entirely.
+Then, starting on day four, the focus shifts.
 Now God begins filling those empty spaces.
 The barren stage transforms into a bustling theatre: lights appear in the sky, creatures populate the earth and seas and air, and the world comes alive.
+The first three days establish order; the last three days inhabit that order.

 Time realmDay 1: